mummer4/mummer/README.md

                 FASTA tag of that reference.
 Output with the -a option is the same as 'show-coords -cl' when run on nucmer data.

-        NOTES:
+**Notes:**

-        When run with the -x option, 'show-tiling' will produce an XML output format that can be accepted by TIGR's open source scaffolding software 'Bambus' as contig linking information.
+When run with the -x option, `show-tiling` will produce an XML output format that can be accepted by TIGR's open source scaffolding software 'Bambus' as contig linking information.

--- CONTACT INFORMATION --
+##CONTACT INFORMATION

 Please address questions and bug reports to: <mummer-help@lists.sourceforge.net>